Mazda 6 Saloon review

 The Mazda 6 is a stylish four-door saloon that combines a plush, well equipped interior with a sporty drive.
 It’s a bit of a left-field alternative to the likes of Ford Mondeo or Volkswagen Passat but certainly deserves to be on your shortlist.
 Even besides more expensive saloons such as the Audi A4, BMW 3-Series and Mercedes C-Class.
 Honest.

 A suite of updates to the exterior design in 2018 gave the Mazda 6 a much-needed refresh.
 The mesh grille looks sporty and is connected to the redesigned headlights by a strip of smart-looking chrome trim.
 The rear lights have been redesigned too, and there are new designs for the alloy wheels.

 Slip into the driver’s seat and you’re faced with a dashboard covered in lovely soft-touch plastics, a leather-wrapped steering wheel and an 8.0-inch touchscreen that allows you to change and set up the car’s infotainment system.
 You can also switch through the various menus with a rotary controller between the driver and passenger seats.

 Speaking of seats, the driver’s seat should be a comfortable place to spend time in.
 Every Mazda 6 comes with lumbar support – which helps reduce stress on your back during long journeys – and the steering wheel moves for height and reach.
 Step up to SE-L Lux Nav+ cars and above and the driver’s seat adjusts electronically and has a memory function too.

 Passengers in the back don’t get such a great deal.
-Knee room is OK, but if you’re over six foot, headroom is a little tight and a tunnel in the middle of the floor means anyone sitting in the middle seat won’t be particularly comfortable.
+Knee room is OK, but if you’re over six foot, headroom is a little tight and there isn’t a great deal of space for three adults to sit side-by-side.
 Generally, a Skoda Superb is roomier.